taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 #

 <p align="center">

   <strong>A data engineering capstone project that builds a program for Colorado's OEDIT (Office of Economic Development and International Trade) to allocate security system subsidies to businesses using historical crime, population, and income data trends from 1997-2020.</strong>
 </p>

 ### About

+$${\color{green} \text{UPDATE – Zach informed me on 5/22/25 that my Data Engineering capstone was selected as Best Capstone in the bootcamp!
+His feedback is below: }}$$

+---

+> **“Taylor Ortiz’s capstone project, which won Best Capstone in our January 2025 Data Engineering bootcamp, demonstrated exceptional skills in data processing, quality validation, and solving real-world business challenges.
+His pipeline effectively addressed entity search and subsidy classification while handling data inconsistencies and deduplication.
+The well-structured documentation, including DAG runs and dashboards, highlighted his strong technical abilities and clear communication.
+Taylor would be a valuable asset to any data engineering team.”**
+>
+> — *Zach Wilson - dataexpert.io*

 My name is Taylor Ortiz and I enrolled in Zach Wilson's Dataexpert.io Data Engineering bootcamp as part of the January 2025 cohort.
 Part of the requirements for achieving the highest certification in the bootcamp is to complete a capstone project that showcases the skills attained during the bootcamp and the general skills that I possess as a data engineer and data architect.
 The following capstone business case, KPIs, and use cases are fictional and made up by me for the sake of the exercise (although I think it has merit for an actual State of Colorado OEDIT program one day).
 The technology stack used was built entirely from scratch using publicly accessible data from [data.colorado.gov](https://data.colorado.gov) and [CDPHE Open Data](https://data-cdphe.opendata.arcgis.com/).
 Enjoy!